mlaveaux/mCRL2-rust/README.md

 # Tools

 The tools directory contains prototypes to show the viability of this approach.
-The `lpsreach` tool can for example be executed using `cargo run --release tools/lpsreach`.
+The `lpsreach` tool can for example be executed using `cargo run --release --bin lpsreach`.

 # Tests